-The holders of a significant number of shares of our common stock will be entitled to rights with respect to registration of such shares under the Securities Act pursuant to an investor rights agreement between such holders and us.
+In April 2012, we filed a shelf registration statement on Form S-3 with the SEC pursuant to which we may, from time to time, sell up to an aggregate of \$150 million of our common stock, warrants or debt securities.
+On May 1, 2012, the registration statement was declared effective by the SEC, which will allow us to access the capital markets for the three year period following this effective date.
+On October 5, 2012, we entered into the Sales Agreement with Cantor pursuant to which we may offer and sell, from time to time, through Cantor shares of our common stock having an aggregate offering price of up to \$30.0 million through an "at-the-market offering."
+We are not obligated to make any sales of shares under the Sales Agreement.
+The sale of securities under the Form S-3 registration statement, including pursuant to the Sales Agreement, will result in dilution of our stockholders and could cause our share price to fall.
+In addition, the holders of a significant number of shares of our common stock are entitled to rights with respect to registration of such shares under the Securities Act pursuant to an investor rights agreement between such holders and us.
 If such holders, by exercising their registration rights, sell a large number of shares, they could adversely affect the market price for our common stock.
 If we file a registration statement for the purpose of selling additional shares to raise capital and are required to include shares held by these holders pursuant to the exercise of their registration rights, our ability to raise capital may be impaired.
-We filed a registration statement on Form S-8 under the Securities Act to register shares for issuance under our 2004 Equity Incentive Plan, 2010 Equity Incentive Plan, 2010 Employee Stock Purchase Plan and 2010 Outside Director Equity Incentive Plan.
-Each of our 2010 Equity Incentive Plan, 2010 Employee Stock Purchase Plan and 2010 Outside for automatic increases in the shares reserved for issuance under the plan which could result in additional dilution to our stockholders.
-Additionally, on May 1, 2012, our registration statement on Form S-3 was declared effective by the Securities and Exchange Commission (SEC) and as a result we may from time to time offer up to \$150 million of common stock, preferred stock, depositary shares, warrants, debt securities and/or units in one or more offerings and in any combination including public sales or private offerings.
+Such holders have waived their registration rights with respect to the sale of shares pursuant to the Sales Agreement through March 2013.
+We have also filed a registration statement on Form S-8 under the Securities Act to register shares for issuance under our 2004 Equity Incentive Plan, 2005 Stock Plan, 2010 Equity Incentive Plan, 2010 Employee Stock Purchase Plan and 2010 Outside Director Equity Incentive Plan and 2010 Equity Incentive Plan provides for automatic increases in the shares reserved for issuance under the plan which could result in additional dilution to our stockholders.